Marcia Ann Gillespie: Career

 Upon graduation, Gillespie moved to New York City after being employed by Time-Life Books, Inc. as a researcher.
-In 1970, she was hired as a managing editor at the newly-founded African-American publication Essence Magazine.
-After being promoted to editor-in-chief a year later, at the age of 26, she started the process of transforming Essence into one of the fastest growing women’s publications in the United States, as well as a trusted source of inspiration, information, and affirmation for millions of African American women readers.
+In 1970, she was hired as a managing editor at the newly-founded African-American publication Essence magazine.
+After being promoted to editor-in-chief a year later, at the age of 26, she started the process of transforming Essence into one of the fastest growing women’s publications in the United States, as well as a trusted source of inspiration, information, and affirmation for millions of African-American women readers.
 In 1980, Gillespie left Essence to join Ms. magazine as a contributing writer.
-She went on to serve as contributing editor, executive editor, and finally editor-in-chief by 1992, making her the first African American woman editor-in-chief of a mainstream publication in the United States.
+She went on to serve as contributing editor, executive editor, and finally editor-in-chief by 1992, making her the first African-American woman editor-in-chief of a mainstream publication in the United States.
 Under Gillespie's leadership, Ms. magazine reached the most diverse readership in its history.

 During her tenure at Essence, Gillespie also served as vice-president of Essence Communications, from 1975 to 1980, and as a member of the board of directors.
+Susan L. Taylor, a later editor-in-chief at Essence, would call Gillespie her "greatest encouragement" when she wrote the fashion and beauty pages of the magazine.
+Taylor said that Gillespie's words "if you can speak you can write," pushed and encouraged her in the days whenever she questioned her writing ability,.

-She co-founded Liberty Media for Women, a limited liability corporation composed of women investors, and served as President.
+Gillespie co-founded Liberty Media for Women, a limited liability corporation composed of women investors, and served as President.
 The company acquired Ms. magazine in November 1998 and launched the publication in March 1999.
 Negotiations of the magazine's transfer to the Feminist Majority Foundation, initiated by Gillespie, began in December 2000 and were officially completed by February 2001.
 In 2001, Gillespie ended her tenure as editor of Ms.

 Since 1971, Gillespie has lectured widely on college and university campuses and to women's groups, and has authored innumerable articles and essays.

 Gillespie serves as a member of the board of directors of the Planned Parenthood Federation of America and the Global Fund for Women.
 She previously served on the board of directors of the Rod Rodgers Dance Company, the Arthur Ashe Institute of Urban Health, the Black & Jewish Women of New York, and the Violence Policy Center in Washington, D.C.
 She was also appointed to the advisory board of the Aspen Institute, the New Federal Theater in New York City, and the Studio Museum in Harlem.
 She is currently a member of the National Council of Negro Women and the American Association of Magazine Editors.